-If you’re planning to adopt a new diet or have been following a new diet for some time, it seems quite sensible to know where you stand in terms of health by means of a medical checkup/blood test.
+If you’re planning to adopt a new diet or have been following a new diet for some time, it seems sensible to know where you stand with regard to your health by means of a medical checkup/blood test.

 You may ask, which tests?
 It turns out, the answer to this question lies with many variables.

 Every person is different and what tests you should be interested in vary depending on things like your diet, lifestyle (how active you’re, stress levels, sleep, hydration, smoking & consumption of alcohol), age, gender, medical history, if you are planning to get pregnant, what medications you are on, etc.